DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 • Bank Passbook/Statement: For verification of details and account ownership.

-Before linking, it’s a good practice to verify your Aadhaar’s authenticity and its current linkage status.
+Before linking, it is a good practice to verify your Aadhaar’s authenticity and its current linkage status.
 This proactive step can save you from potential issues later on, ensuring that your Aadhaar is valid and ready for seeding.
-For a salaried professional, this diligence means fewer interruptions to your financial routine.
+For a civil servant like Sanjay, this diligence means fewer interruptions to his financial routine.

-You want to confirm that your Aadhaar details are correct and that it hasn’t been linked to an unexpected account.
+You want to confirm that your Aadhaar details are correct and that it has not been linked to an unexpected account.
 This verification process is simple and can be completed online from the comfort of your home or office.
 It provides a clear picture of your Aadhaar’s current standing.

 Verify Aadhaar Authenticity